-Amenities include showers, laundry facilities, general store, pool, hot tub, and a “drive-in” movie theatre featuring classic cars.
+Amenities include showers, laundry facilities, a general store, a pool, a hot tub, and a “drive-in” movie theatre featuring classic cars.
 We have a feeling these are going to fill up quickly so you better make your reservation with Yonder Escalante as soon as possible.

-While you could stay in one of their traditional rooms or cabins, the traveler looking for an impressive luxury glamping adventure should opt for the safari-style inspired canvas tents.
-Decor includes wild-west ambiance, rustic wooden deck chairs, and vintage barrel pedestal sinks, heated floors, and ensuite bathrooms.
+While you could stay in one of their traditional rooms or cabins, the traveler looking for a unique luxury glamping adventure should opt for the safari-style inspired canvas tents.
+The decor includes wild-west ambiance, rustic wooden deck chairs, vintage barrel pedestal sinks, heated floors, and ensuite bathrooms.
 Did we mention that a camping butler comes with the package?
 Yes!

 The onsite executive chef prepares all meals.
 In between dining, guests have the option of considering a spa treatment, taking a wildlife excursion, or simply enjoying the view.

 The luxury glamping tents at The Ridge are a far cry from “roughing it” in the wilderness.
-With features like lantern-lined decks, open-air kitchens, and soft woodsy touches everywhere one looks, guests are sure to be impressed.
+With features like lantern-lined decks, open-air kitchens, and soft woodsy touches everywhere one looks, guests will surely be impressed.